The Tenryu Rayz Spectra reminds me a bit of the Suntech Kurenai HM30R.

 When I first imported the Tenryu Furaibo TF39TA tenkara rods I only bought a few.
 I wasn't sure American tenkara anglers would spend over $500 for a tenkara rod.
 I was wrong and later in the year bought every single TF39TA Tenryu had left in stock.
 I made the same mistake with the Rayz RZ39LL 3'9" spinning rod.
 I wasn't sure Americans would buy a rod that was that short.
 (I again had to later buy every one Tenryu had left in stock.)

-After receiving the Tenru Rayz Spectra a few days ago (and after picking one up and thus getting captured by the curse) I am afraid I may have made the same mistake again with the Spectra!
-This time, though, I have already placed a second, larger order.
+After receiving the Tenru Rayz Spectra (and after picking one up and thus getting captured by the curse) I was afraid I may have made the same mistake again with the Spectra!
+This time, though, I placed another order almost immediately!

 Type Native (stream rod)